omostan/star_wars_movie_app/README.md

-A basic movie app for the Star Wars movies
+A basic movie app for the Star Wars movies with express.js

+To run the application, enter `node app.js` in the console.